Introduction to Distance Education

 Course Categories

-Web Enhanced Courses are traditional face-to-face classes that make routine use of the Learning Management System.
+Web Enhanced Courses are traditional in-person classes that make routine use of the Learning Management System.
 These courses hold all their meetings on campus.
 The instructor will post required course materials and/or activities online and may require assignments be turned in online.
-Access to a computer with internet access is required.

 Previous : Welcome to COD's Distance Education program!